james-prior/pillar-kata-roman-numeral-calculator/README.md

 As a Roman bookkeeper, I want to be able to add two numbers together; so that I can do my work faster with fewer mathematical errors.
 ### User Story: Subtraction
 As a Roman bookkeeper, I want to be able to subtract one number from another; so that I can do my work faster and with fewer mathematical errors.

-This exercise is based on the Roman Numeral Calculator Kata at http://bit.ly/1VfHqlj.

-Please submit your test driven solution via a public Git repository (github/bitbucket).